ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 |NFS.HeartbeatFrequency |	12 |
 |NFS.HeartbeatTimeout |	5 |
 |NFS.MaxQueueDepth|	64 |

 - Using CLI on ESXi 5.x host for advanced configuration parameters:
   The following examples use the CLI to set these advanced configuration parameters and then check them.
-The esxcfg-advcfg tool used in the examples can be found in the /usr/sbindirectory on the ESXi 5.x hosts.
+The esxcfg-advcfg tool used in the examples can be found in the /usr/sbin directory on the ESXi 5.x hosts.

    - Setting the advanced configuration parameters from the ESXi 5.x CLI:
    ```